synthir/synthir-smart-hosp-app/README.md

 3. npm install
 4. npm start

-The app is also deployed on a cloud and accessed using the URL : https://synthirsmartapphospprediction.azurewebsites.net/
+The app is also deployed on a cloud and can be accessed using the URL : https://synthirsmartapphospprediction.azurewebsites.net/